We know that dogs are descended from wolves and that wolves don’t bark. So why do dogs bark?

 One is that there is something going on which you are not aware of.

-Make a list of the situations or times when he appears to bark at ‘nothing’ and try to find a common cause or causes.
+Make a list of the situations or times when your dog appears to bark at ‘nothing’ and try to find a common cause or causes.

 The other possibility is that he simply enjoys the sound of his own voice.